 The French rail system visits some of the larger villages.
 A rental car is the best bet to explore this area.
 Even if you just plan to stay in Cahors the whole time, you may want to rent a car for a day to visit area vineyards.

-When visiting Cahors, it's best to park in the city centre and walk to most attractions which are in a compact area fanning from the main street through town.
+When visiting Cahors, it's best to park in the city center and walk to most attractions which are in a compact area fanning from the main street through town.

 Sightseeing in Cahors